2021 Recipients

 Nominations

-Faculty must be nominated by a faculty member, staff member or a trainee of Emory University.
-The nomination should consist of a concise narrative (500 words or less) describing how the nominee demonstrates excellence in advancing diversity, equity, and inclusion to the benefit of the Emory community and/or the patients we serve.
+Faculty must be nominated by a faculty member, staff member, or trainee of Emory University.
+The nomination should consist of a concise narrative (500 words or less) describing how the nominee demonstrates inclusive excellence to the benefit of the Emory community and/or the patients we serve and learners we teach.
 It should include specific examples of the individual’s outstanding achievements and contributions towards inclusive excellence by means of service, leadership, research and/or education.
-Outstanding examples of excellence in diversity, equity, and inclusion can include, but are not limited to:
+Outstanding examples of inclusive excellence can include, but are not limited to:

-- Promoting an environment that is welcoming, supportive, and nurturing to all faculty, staff, and learners within EUSOM
+- Promoting an environment that is welcoming, supportive, and nurturing to all faculty, staff, and learners within SOM

-- Demonstrating leadership in diversity, equity, and/or inclusion activities within EUSOM
+- Demonstrating leadership in inclusive culture within the SOM

-- Initiating innovative approaches to creating diversity, ensuring equity, and/or fostering inclusion through research, innovation, and education
+- Initiating innovative approaches to foster inclusion through research, innovation, education, and advocacy

 Submission